-What Can I Do With a Master's in Social Work?
+What Can You Do With a Master of Social Work Degree?

 Common occupations for MSW graduates include:

 Child and family social workers assist at-risk families and children.
 They help families secure housing and apply for benefits programs such as food stamps.
-They also intervene when children are abused or neglected, and may coordinate adoptions or foster care.
+They also intervene when children are abused or neglected and may coordinate their adoption or placement into foster care.

 School social workers specialize in monitoring students for developmental issues and helping learners achieve academic success.
 They confer with parents, teachers, counselors, and administrators to create plans for individual students.
 School social workers may also help young people deal with issues such as behavioral problems and bullying.